cbracco/postcss-remove-root/README.md

 > A [PostCSS](https://github.com/postcss/postcss) plugin to remove all instances of “:root” from a stylesheet.

 This plugin is very basic.
 It removes all instances of `:root` from a processed stylesheet (if present).
-It comes in handy if you are using [postcss-custom-variables](https://github.com/postcss/postcss-custom-properties) to process CSS variables.
+It comes in handy if you are using [postcss-custom-properties](https://github.com/postcss/postcss-custom-properties) to process CSS variables.
 The included test assumes this scenario.

 Otherwise, you probably have no use for this plugin.
-You should run this plugin after running postcss-custom-properties.
+You should run this plugin after running [postcss-custom-properties](https://github.com/postcss/postcss-custom-properties).

 ## Installation